Layout Image

 One other major new treats used by hackers is to break in though security holes in web browsers.
 This poses a serious threat to all operating systems Windows, Apple and Linux.
 This article reinforces what I have been trying to get across to everyone.

-They can use malicious scripts hidden in web pages to exploit vulnerabilities in any OS.
+They can use malicious scripts hidden in web pages to exploit vulnerabilities in any web browser, being used on any OS.
 The way to defend yourself against this sort of threat is to turn off all scripts.
 Unfortunately scripts are so wide spread that if you do this you can lose a lot web page functionality.
 Alternatively you can use the the Mozilla Firefox web browser downloadable from here, http://www.mozilla.com and install a Firefox Add-on called “NoScript”, this will effectively block all scripts in pages you visit.
 You then use NoScript to choose when to allow scripts.

-In the search box at the top left of this box, type in “Noscript” and click the “Search” button, then when the Noscript add-on description appears click the “Add to Firefox” button.
-The software installation box will now appear, click the the install button.
+In the search box at the top left of this box, type in “NoScript” and click the “Search” button, then when the NoScript add-on description appears click its “Install” button.
 The NoScript extension will be installed.
-Once it is installed, you will need to shut down,and re-open the Firefox browser before NoScript will become active.
+Once it is installed, you will need to shut down, and re-open the Firefox browser before NoScript will become active.

 (When you re-open Firefox I suggest you read the information about NoScript that will appear in a tab window in Firefox.)